nitaybz/homebridge-tado-ac/README.md

 Using the feature **cachedSettingsOnly** will allow you to you lock the current settings so the plugin will not even try to get new settings once he has it. this will result in faster homebridge loading time but will prevent homebridge from getting new configurations from Tado (new users, thermostatic/non-thermostatic change, change of AC capabilites).

 if you're using this method, make sure to change the `cachedSettingsOnly` option to `false` if you made any change in Tado app and want it to be applied in HomeKit

-### History
-If you install the optinal dependency `fakegato-history`, then temperature (tado and outside weather if enabled) and humidity (only tado) will be stored and made available via homekit using Elgato Eve compatible services and characteristics.
-In combination with the Eve App you can then access the historic values on your iOS device.

 ## Updates